 Kim Basinger starring in Nine 1/2 Weeks

-Natalie Portman with Jean Reno in the Leon The Professional
+Natalie Portman with Jean Reno in Leon The Professional

-If you’ve seen The Hangover Part II you definitely remember the stunning rooftop restaurant at Lebua hotel.
+If you’ve seen The Hangover Part II you probably remember the stunning rooftop restaurant at Lebua hotel.
 Even without the helicopter scene, the jaw-dropping views of Bangkok from the open-air restaurant are enough to make this film location memorable.
 The hotel’s Sky Bar is also a treat for views lovers.
 Located on the 64th floor, it is the world’s highest open-air bar.
-Tastefully luxurious décor and the colourful lit-up bar make it even cooler, if that’s possible.
-And there is good news: for a five-star hotel this one is pretty affordable.
+Tastefully luxurious décor and the colorful lit-up bar make it even cooler if that’s possible.
+And there is good news: for a five-star hotel, this one is pretty affordable.
 Next holiday location sorted?